Take That & Party: Production

 The single, despite peaking at #82, was enough for Take That to be noticed by RCA Records, who signed them to their label and put them in contact with one of their most prolific songwriters, Graham Stack.
-Stack and Barlow then co-wrote the group's debut single on RCA, "Promises," which was released on 18th November 1991.
+Stack and Barlow then co-wrote the group's debut single on RCA, "Promises," which was released on 18 November 1991.
 Shortly after the single peaked at #38 the band began recording again, this time with producers Billy Griffin and Ian Levine, with "Once You've Tasted Love" being the first single released from those sessions.
 Although it peaked at #47, Take That was given one last chance by the record label.

 Levine and Griffin persuaded the group's handlers to release a cover of the 1975 Tavares hit "It Only Takes a Minute;" despite the group's apprehensions, it peaked at #7 on the UK Singles Chart.
 For the release, they recorded "I Can Make It" and "Never Want to Let You Go," two original tracks penned by Barlow, both of which later made the album release in slightly remixed form.

 Riding the crest of this wave, "I Found Heaven," written by Griffin and Levine, was released as their next single.
 Group member Robbie Williams performed a shared lead vocal, a first for him.
-It was not as successful as its predecessor, however, peaking at #15.
+It was not as successful as its predecessor, however, peaking at No. 15.
 During the recording of this song, the group experienced a falling-out with Levine, and requested that they not record or write with him in the future.
 The single's B-side, "I'm Out," was written about this situation.